mphemming/QAQC_report_code/README.md

 # Code to Create automatic QAQC reports

+This code creates QAQC reports for mooring deployments off NSW using NetCDF files, plots, and photographs.

 ### Installation Steps

+The code presently sits on Michael's computer and will require a bit of time to setup on other computers.
+The following steps are required to install the QAQC report code:

 1) Install Anaconda here: https://www.anaconda.com/products/distribution
 2) Install these Python packages using conda: